 Want to learn more about this at Kettering Health?

-All men over 40 are at risk, and the causes of BPH are not well understood.
-Aging is a common factor; BPH might also be related to testicular issues.
+All men over the age of 40 are at risk, and the causes of BPH are not well understood.
+Aging is a common factor, and it may also be related to testicular issues.

 Some studies suggest greater levels of the female hormone estrogen or the male hormone dihydrotestosterone (DHT) may push prostate cells to continue to grow as testosterone levels decrease.

 Family history is another risk factor.
 If a father or brother has experienced prostate problems, it’s likely you will, as well.
 Diabetes and heart disease might increase the risk of BPH, particularly when the patient is being treated with beta-blockers used to control heart rhythm and treat high blood pressure.

 Diagnosis of BPH generally consists of a combination of tests.